AJ-Schulte/ASE456-IndividualProject/docs/guide.md

 ---
 ### 3. Configure PocketBase

-Navigate to PocketBase from main:
+In a Terminal, Navigate to PocketBase from main:

     cd ./deck_builder/pocketbase